-- An understanding of the theoretical background knowledge in molecular, biochemical and plant sciences needed for an understanding of plant biotechnology. - A working knowledge of laboratory techniques used in plant biotechnology. - An appreciation of the issues associated with growing and using transgenic plants as food crops. - An understanding of the aims and needs of industrial enterprises using plant biotechnology techniques to develop new products. - A capacity to undertake research in plant biotechnology
+- An understanding of the theoretical background knowledge in molecular, biochemical and plant sciences needed for an understanding of plant biotechnology. - A working knowledge of laboratory techniques used in plant biotechnology. - An appreciation of the issues associated with growing and using transgenic plants as food crops. - Understanding the methods used in storage of germplasm - An understanding of the aims and needs of industrial enterprises using plant biotechnology techniques to develop new products. - A capacity to undertake research in plant biotechnology